sumnimab19/01-HTML-CSS-Git-Code-Refactor/README.md

 # Horiseon

-Horiseon provides services such as Search Engine Optimization, Online Reputation Management, Social Media Marketing.
+Horiseon is a marketing agency that provides services such as Search Engine Optimization, Online Reputation Management, Social Media Marketing.

 ## Description